Policy T1: Sustainable transport accessibility and design

 Adverse transport impacts should be avoided where practicable.
-To mitigate adverse impacts, proposals should be made to improve access by walking, cycling and public transport in the area around the development, and thereby contribute to modal shift towards sustainable transport.
+To mitigate adverse impacts, proposals should improve access by walking, cycling and public transport in the area around the development, and thereby contribute to modal shift towards sustainable transport.

-By following best practice, new access roads and residential streets, and alterations to existing ones, will include:
+New access roads and residential streets, and alterations to existing ones, should include, where appropriate:

 - permeability for sustainable modes with safe, direct and continuous routes for walking, cycling and public transport users within the site, connecting with surrounding paths and highways; and

-- measures to minimise car traffic, exclude through-routes for motor vehicles, and to discourage vehicle speeds exceeding 20mph; and
+- measures to minimise car traffic, exclude through-routes for motor vehicles, and to discourage vehicle speeds; and

 - a family-friendly environment in a high quality public realm, with opportunities for play in residential streets, and a safe environment at day and night.